Calcasieu Parish

 District-Level NCES Analysis

 Calcasieu Parish operates 58 public schools serving 29,523 students, placing it among the larger districts in Louisiana.
-The school portfolio breaks down into 33 other, 11 middle, 8 high, 6 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 28,054 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Calcasieu Parish County.
+The school portfolio breaks down into 33 combined, 11 middle, 8 high, 6 elementary schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Calcasieu Parish.

-Academic infrastructure includes 10 of 58 schools offering Advanced Placement (85 AP courses district-wide), a 363.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 12.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 10 of 58 schools offering Advanced Placement (85 AP courses district-wide), a 363.2:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 12.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 50.4% White, 36.9% African American, 7.3% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is A. a.
+Nelson Elementary School, with a diversity index of 69.0/100.

 Calcasieu Parish school enrollment varies 101× across entities

 Calcasieu Parish school enrollment ranges from 19 students (lowest) to 1,911 students (highest), a spread of 1,892 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data